amitxv/csgo-autobenchmark/README.md

 - Launch csgo to the lobby with the console closed

-- Run **start.bat** and press enter when ready.
-There is a 7-second timeout to allow you to tab back into the game to give csgo foreground priority
+- Run **csgo-autobenchmark** through the command-line and press enter when ready to start benchmarking. here is a 7-second timeout to allow you to tab back into the game to give csgo foreground priority

 - Do not touch your PC at all after this stage until the estimated time is up